Thu. Dec 26th, 2024

 “Let’s pursue the vision to develop modern rail freight and passenger transport linking our region with Sydney and south-east Queensland, without the distracting idea that tourism, welcome as it is, should be the only option for growth in our region,” said Mrs O’Connor.

-Trains North says it will step up its efforts to have the Main North Line, including the currently disused section between Armidale and the Queensland border, integrated into a modern state and national rail freight logistics network.
+Trains North says it will step up its efforts to have the northern train line, including the currently disused section between Armidale and the Queensland border, integrated into a modern state and national rail freight logistics network.

 More to come.